ibbatta/frontend-modern-boilerplate/README.md

 # **WEBPACK MODERN BOILERPLATE**

-> This repository contains a simple but complete boilerplate, to easily and fastly start developing static pages from scratch with the help of Webpack 4 and React.
+> This repository contains a simple but complete boilerplate, with sass compiler and hot-reloading, to easily and fastly start developing projects from scratch with Webpack 4 and React 16.4.2

 Developed following the best practice for React and Style (with [OOCSS](http://oocss.org/), [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) and [BEM](http://getbem.com/) methodologies)